Toh Chin Chye: Political career

 Toh stepped down from Cabinet and as party Chairman in 1981 but continued to serve as a Member of Parliament for two more terms.
 As a backbencher, he was outspoken and frequently criticised his own party, including voicing opposition to the proposed increase of the Central Provident Fund (CPF) withdrawal age from 55 to 60.
 He retired from politics at the 1988 general election.

 Personal life

-False accusation
+False hit-and-run accusation

 In 1996, a front-page article in Singaporean tabloid The New Paper claimed that Toh had killed a pedestrian in a hit-and-run accident while driving drunk.
 The actual perpetrator was a different man also called Toh Chin Chye, one of nine people sharing the name in Singapore.
 The reporter who filed the story was fired, with two newsroom editors demoted, and the paper paid Toh $300,000 in damages.

 Retirement

 Toh spent his last years away from the public eye.
 The Straits Times featured Toh twice, in 2005 and 2006 respectively, once on 2 May 2005, where he was seen being assisted by two men and a walking stick as he walked to pay his last respects to former President Wee Kim Wee.
 In February 2006, Toh was featured in The Straits Times again, paying his last respects to the late former Deputy Prime Minister S. Rajaratnam at his home in Chancery Lane.